-Elsecar grew from a small hamlet to a bustling village; the population increased from 1,226 in 1822 to 5.352 in 1862.12 The 5th Earl added his own patronage to the village, building more rows of housing for workers at the colliery and ironworks; these included Distillery Row (1836), Reform Row (1837) the terraces of Fitzwilliam Street and Cobcar Terrace (mid-19th century).
+his own patronage to the village, building more rows of housing for workers at the colliery and ironworks; these included Distillery Row (1836), Reform Row (1837) the terraces of Fitzwilliam Street and Cobcar Terrace (mid-19th century).
 Unmarried men were provided with accommodation in Fitzwilliam Lodge (1853), a large and impressive lodging house built in the manner of a small country house.
-The new development in Elsecar was described as a 'second model village' inspired by the village of Wentworth some two miles to the south and built to the designs of the estate's architect, in 1845 and described the housing as:
+The new development in Elsecar was described as a 'second model village' inspired by the village of Wentworth some two miles to the south and built to the designs of the estate's architect.
+John Carr.14 Seymour Tremenheere, Government Inspector of Mines and Collieries, visited Elsecar in 1845 and described the housing as:

-12 Cavanagh, N 2017, 'Industrial Communities: A Case Study of Elsecar 1750-1870', PhD thesis, University of Sheffield, p7 of a class superior in size and arrangement, and in the conveniences attached, to those belonging to the working classes.
-Those at Elsecar consist of hour rooms and a pantry, a small backcourt, ash-pit, pig-sty and a garden.14
+13 Cavanagh, N 2017, 'Industrial Communities: A Case Study of Elsecar 1750-1870', PhD thesis, University of Sheffield, p7 of a class superior in size and arrangement, and in the conveniences attached, to those belonging to the working classes.
+Those at Elsecar consist of hour rooms and a pantry, a small backcourt, ash-pit, pig-sty and a garden.15